What Is a Spot Loan and How Does It Work?

 The lack of a lengthy approval process allows lenders to process spot loans quickly.

-In some cases, approved borrowers might receive their spot loan funds within a single business day.
+In some cases, approved borrowers might receive their spot loan funds within a single business day, similar to other fast options like same-day loans.

 After borrowers receive the funds, the repayment term is often relatively short.